 Since this is a service marketing brand, here are the other three Ps to make it the 7Ps marketing mix of Tencent.

 Tencent employees over 38,000 individuals across all its divisions.
 Each front has its own hiring policies and each front needs technologically forward individuals.
 Tencent is based out of China and has maximum number of employees as Chinese.
-Majority of the top management positions are occupied by around (60% of) 7000 active Communist Party members.

 Process followed by Tencent is pretty simple as all its services are Internet based and when it comes to the digital front, processes can be carried out at an ultra-fast speed.
 Each subsidiary decides its own process and the revenue generated goes into the pocket of that subsidiary.
 Financial planning is something that is done by the top management and how the investments are used are decided by the board members, who later communicate the same to hierarchy that follows.